Quantum Network Discrimination: Asymptotic bounds for superchannel discrimination

 and we get a strong converse bound based on the max-relative entropy instead of the relative entropy with

 Similarly we can get a strong converse bound in terms of the geometric Renyi divergence via~\cite{fang2019geometric}

 leading to

-In the channel case, and therefore the succesive adaotive strategies for superchannels, we have that the amortization collapses for both the amortized max-relative entropy~\cite{BHKW} and the amortized geometric Renyi divergence~\cite{fang2019geometric}.
+In the channel case, and therefore the succesive adaptive strategies for superchannels, we have that the amortization collapses for both the amortized channel max-relative entropy~\cite{BHKW} and the amortized channel geometric Renyi divergence~\cite{fang2019geometric}.
 We leave it open whether this also holds in more general superchannel scenarios. \end{remark}